lucassenderski/gerenciador-tarefas/README.md

 Implementação de uma API de Tarefas

 Create Task
 This endpoint allows you to create a new task in the system.
+It is designed for task management applications where users can track their tasks and responsibilities.
 Request
 Method: POST
 URL: http://localhost:8080/tarefas
 Content-Type: application/json

+Purpose
+The purpose of this request is to submit a new task to the system, which will be stored for future reference and management.
 Request Body Parameters
-The request body should be a JSON object containing the following parameters: nome (string): The name of the task you want to create. dataEntrega (string): The due date for the task in the format YYYY-MM-DD. responsavel (string): The name of the person responsible for the task.
+The request body should be a JSON object containing the following parameters: nome (string): The name of the task you want to create.
+This should be a brief description of the task. dataEntrega (string): The due date for the task, formatted as YYYY-MM-DD.
+This indicates when the task is expected to be completed. responsavel (string): The name of the person responsible for the task.
+This helps in identifying who is accountable for the task.

 Example Request Body: